-Kimya Johnson is Senior Counsel and Chair of the Diversity & Inclusion (D&I) Legal Practice Group at Ogletree Deakins, one of the nation’s largest labor and employment law firms.
+Kimya Johnson is Of Counsel and Chair of the Diversity & Inclusion (D&I) Legal Practice Group at Ogletree Deakins, one of the nation’s largest labor and employment law firms.

 In her unique legal practice, Kimya supports a wide range of employers in their efforts to provide legally-compliant, effective, and organizationally-integrative diversity and inclusion plans.
 She regularly represents clients by providing D&I-related legal advice and compliance counseling, demographic data gathering and analytics, D&I program and workplace culture assessments, D&I-integrated business, communication and leadership development strategies, and human resource counseling and policy creation.
 Kimya frequently provides training for her clients that addresses the intersection of D&I and the law, among other topics.

 Prior to joining Ogletree Deakins, Kimya served as the first Director of Diversity & Inclusion at an AmLaw 100 law firm and she practiced law in the labor and employment group.
 In her diversity management role, Kimya led the firm’s efforts to recruit, develop, retain, promote and advance diverse attorneys across the firm’s 26 offices in the U.S., Europe and Canada.
 As an employment lawyer, Kimya handled the myriad of employment and labor-related matters, including affirmative action/EEO law, employment discrimination claims, complaint reporting, procedures and investigations, downsizing processes, wage and hour disputes, and union/management relations at the state and federal levels.